-The goal of the TTR Capacity Model and Supply is to show the available capacity on any given day.
-This means that on days for which TCRs have been scheduled, an alternative model and supply are elaborated.
-However, as this increases the complexity of the conception of the capacity model and supply greatly, in the first phases, Infrabel will offer the available capacity in the model and supply only on a standard non-TCR day.
+The goal of the TTR Capacity Model and Supply Plan is to show the available capacity on any given day.
+This means that on days for which TCRs are planned, an alternative model and supply should be elaborated.
+However, as this increases the complexity of the conception of the capacity model and supply plan greatly, in the first phases, Infrabel will offer the available capacity in the model and supply only on a standard non-TCR day.
 On top of this, a limited number of variants will be provided in case of TCRs with international consequences, harmonised between Infrabel and ProRail.
-These will be published in ECMT if the development of the tool is adequate.
-In other cases these will be published in pdf form.
+These can be published in ECMT as a try-out.